Skip to main content

 John Richard Adams

-The family of John Richard Adams of Stillwater, an Oklahoma State University doctoral student in history who died in December, will be presented with a posthumous degree on his behalf during the Commencement ceremonies on May 5 in Stillwater.
+The family of John Richard Adams of Stillwater, an Oklahoma State University doctoral student in history who died in December, will be presented with a posthumous degree on his behalf during the commencement ceremonies on May 5 in Stillwater.

 The action now goes to the Oklahoma State Regents for Higher Education for consideration.

-Adams had completed all the course work required for the degree, and had devoted many months preparing for his comprehensive examination and researching for his dissertation topic at the time of his death on Dec.
+Adams had completed all the course work required for the degree and had devoted many months to preparing for his comprehensive examination and researching his dissertation topic when he died on Dec.
 30 at the age of 82.

 Adams is survived by his wife, Claudean Reynolds Adams; his daughter Mary Clark, who works for the OSU library; a son, David Adams of Allen, Texas; and three grandchildren.